PsychTechApS/flutter_menu/README.md

 - [x] Drawer (small or large)
 - [x] Pane sizes is set by a flex factor for the UI to stay nice and responsive.

+- [ ] different menu in compact mode (to be responsive)
 - [ ] More predefined contextmenus to choose from
 - [ ] Scrollbar
 - [ ] More callbacks on change
 - [ ] Extra topbar to be used as toolbar or information bar
 - [ ] Fullscreen dialogs
-- [ ] different menu in compact mode

 All siblings down the widget tree has access to the AppScreen functionality.

 This is a beta release and breaking changes will come soon!

-Get support, announcements and share knowledge of flutter web on: https://discord.gg/pmXCFZUxxC
+Get support, announcements and share knowledge: https://discord.gg/pmXCFZUxxC

 ## How to install